Mobility transition: Accident fatalities, quality of life, aggressive behaviour

 Further motives for the mobility transition are the desire for less noise, streets with quality of life and lower accident risks (see also Vision Zero).
 According to estimates by the European Environment Agency, 113 million people in Europe are affected by road noise at unhealthy levels.
 With increasing traffic and commuter numbers, many citizens also wished for more attractive places to spend time in public spaces.
 A mobility transition therefore also serves to increase the quality of life.

 The mobility transition is also seen by some as a means of reducing aggressive behaviour in traffic (road rage) and in society.
 Studies indicate that people in large and expensive cars are more likely to behave recklessly.
 According to the German Verkehrsklima 2020 (Traffic Mood 2020) study, women feel more insecure in traffic than men, and they want more controls and stricter laws.
 On the other hand, the "evil eye" design of vehicles is increasingly used by manufacturers to sell vehicles to drivers who want to feel strong and superior on the road.
 Accident reporting by the press and the police sometimes paints a distorted picture.

 Traffic congestion

 Traffic congestion has been increasing in streets and roads.
 Traditional traffic policy usually relies on expanding the roads to solve the congestion problem.
 Worldwide, the main causes are urbanisation and the purchase of more automobiles as prosperity increases.
 A return to more public and non-motorised transport is likely in the future.

 Peak oil

 Petroleum production is approaching its peak, or by some estimates may already have been passed in the 2020s.
 The Earth's oil reserves are finite, and oil extraction will become inadequate to power as many petroleum-fueled vehicles.
-Sooner or later in the 21st century, mobility must rely on other energy sources.
+Researchers have proposed changing to transport that uses less fuel.